 method to allow only specified headers.

-Additionally, we need to configure an IIS integration which will help us with the IIS deployment.
-Add the following code to the ServiceExtensions
+Additionally, we need to configure an IIS integration that will help us with the IIS deployment.
+So, let’s modify the ServiceExtensions

 class: